rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/migrate-to-an-out-of-tree-cloud-provider/migrate-to-out-of-tree-azure.md

 kubectl cordon -l "node-role.kubernetes.io/controlplane=true"
 ```

-3. To install the Azure cloud controller manager, you follow the same steps as when installing Azure cloud provider on a new cluster:
+3. To install the Azure cloud controller manager, follow the same steps as when installing Azure cloud provider on a new cluster:
 - UI: Follow steps 1-10 of [Helm chart installation from UI](../set-up-cloud-providers/azure.md#helm-chart-installation-from-ui) to install the cloud controller manager chart.
 - CLI: Follow steps 1-4 of [Helm chart installation from CLI](../set-up-cloud-providers/azure.md#helm-chart-installation-from-cli) to install the cloud controller manager chart.